 “Man bites robot dog."

-At least, that was the headline that stuck in my head after reading a freakish Sacramento Bee story about an AI-equipped mechanical mutt being credited for solving a crime that never occurred.
+Which was the headline that popped into my head after reading freakish news from California's state capital about an AI-equipped mechanical mutt being credited for solving a crime that, as it happened, never occurred.

 True then, true now: “All I know is what I read in the newspapers.”

-Maybe less so thanks to declining newspaper readership.
+Actually, maybe not so much now, thanks to sadly declining newspaper readership.

 But no need to go there, and, while we’re at it, no need to serve up yet another tediously predictable AI rant.